 This City Code amendment proposes the creation of a “Bear Management Area Map,” to be adopted by separate resolution, to include most areas within the City limits that are west of I-25.
 Within the Bear Management Area, bear attractant waste must be secured within a functioning bear-resistant waste container, or within a secured structure at all times, unless placed for collection no earlier than 5 a.m. on the day of collection.
 Replacement of non-bear resistant waste containers within a secured structure would need to occur by 7 p.m. on the day of collection.
 This provision applies to all properties and zoning designations within the Bear Management Area to include single-family residential, multi-family residential, commercial, and industrial uses.

-Complaints filed with the City’s Services Division (Code Enforcement) will be investigated and should a violation be substantiated, a written notice, order and assessment of administrative fee(s) to the owner or agent of the owner and occupant shall be issued.
+Complaints filed with the City’s NeighborhoodA geographic sub0area within the city that contains but is not limited to residential land uses.
+The extent of a neighborhood is variable and may be defined by tradition, organizational boundaries, the period of building and development, or subdivision patterns.
+Neighborhood boundaries may include such features as major streets or other physical elements.
+Services Division (Code Enforcement) will be investigated and should a violation be substantiated, a written notice, order and assessment of administrative fee(s) to the owner or agent of the owner and occupant shall be issued.
 Notices will be in writing and personally served whenever feasible to the owner, agent of the owner, and/or occupant of the premises.
 Administrative fees are as follows:

 For a first violation, $100;